btf-org/flank/README.md

 # Flank

-Flank is a 30-seconds-or-less software microwave for doing simple things quickly.
+Flank is a utility to help you manage your script runs.

-## Quickstart
+# Quickstart

 Install Flank, go to the website, and you'll find it comes with a simple web scraper